 When you’ve been running your business for a few years, and it’s doing well, it’s quite easy to get complacent, especially if everything is automated.
 But don’t because you will see it in the reviews.

-Regulations on short term rentals differ by country, city and location.
+Regulations on short-term rentals differ by country, city, and location.
 These are the things to check:

 Q: I’ve started hosting on Airbnb and it’s stressing me out!
 Please help!

 A: Airbnb hosting doesn’t have to be stressful.
-But you do have to be organised, particularly around the following areas: 1) Guest communication 2) Cleaning and 3) Getting booked.
+But you do have to be organized, particularly around the following areas: 1) Guest communication 2) Cleaning and 3) Getting booked.
 This post should help with Airbnb Stress.

 Q: How do I sign up for booking.com?

-A: The booking.com sign up process is a little more in-depth than Airbnb, but it’s still fairly simple.
+A: The booking.com sign-up process is a little more in-depth than Airbnb, but it’s still fairly simple.
 Just head over to https://join.booking.com/ to get started, and then they will probably contact you to verify your information.

 Do be sure to sync your Airbnb and booking.com calendar to avoid double bookings!